rimlaban7/azure-kubernetes-service-terraform/README.md

 | STORAGE_ACCOUNT_PREFIX | [Storage Account Config](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/storage_account) |
 | AZ_CLI_LOCATION | Similar to `TF_LOCATION`, but in Azure CLI formatting.
 Look up with `az location list` command. |

-Once both OIDC is configured in Azure, and these repository secrets above are added to GitHub environment secrets, you can run `test-oidc.yml` to validate whether or not your GitHub Actions Workflow can connect to Azure.
+Once OIDC is configured in Entra and Azure, and these repository secrets above are added to GitHub environment secrets, you can run `test-oidc.yml` to validate whether or not your GitHub Actions Workflow can connect to Azure.

 ### Initialize Terraform Remote State Storage